Improved Linear Programs for Discrete Barycenters: Model Sizes

+Moving on to LP (\ref{LPw}), LP (\ref{LPw}) is a strict improvement over LP (\ref{barymodLP}).
+Informally, all of the $y$-variables from LP (\ref{baryLP}) and LP (\ref{barymodLP}) are eliminated.
+There is just a single variable $w_h$ for each $\x_k \in S$ with the index $h$ indicating the corresponding tuple in $S^*$.
+This further lowers the total number of variables from $(1+n)(p_{\max})^n$ in LP (\ref{barymodLP}) to $(p_{\max})^n$ in LP (\ref{LPw}).

-Thus the percentage reduction between LP (\ref{barymodLP}) and LP (\ref{LPw}) depends only on $n$ and can also get arbitrary close to $100\%$; for $n=4$, this is an $80\%$ reduction in number of variables.
+A similar analysis shows that the reduction in the number of variables from LP (\ref{baryLP}) to LP (\ref{LPw}) is about $99.9\%$ for $n=4$ and $p_{\max} = 256$.
+The percentage reduction between the number of variables in LP (\ref{barymodLP}) and LP (\ref{LPw}) depends only on $n$ and gets arbitrary close to $100\%$ for increasing $n$; for $n=4$, it is already $80\%$.

-It is also worth noting that the reduction of $y$ variables when improving LP (\ref{baryLP}) to LP (\ref{barymodLP}) does not reduce the number $n((p_{\max})^{n}+p_{\max})$ of constraints.
-In contrast, LP (\ref{LPw}) does reduce the number of constraints to $n p_{\max}$, which is no longer exponential.
-This reduction can be significant for the solving time, especially if the number of required variables is comparable between formulations.
-It is always the case that LP (\ref{barymodLP}) has at least as many constraints as LP (\ref{LPw}).
-For data in general position, LP (\ref{LPw}) is clearly preferable, with both fewer variables and fewer constraints.
+It is worth noting that, unlike LP (\ref{barymodLP}), LP (\ref{LPw}) also reduces the number of constraints from $n(p_{\max})^{n}+np_{\max}$ in LPs (\ref{baryLP}) and (\ref{barymodLP}) to $n p_{\max}$: from exponential in $n$ to linear in $n$.
+This can be significant for the solution time, especially in cases in which the number of required variables is comparable between different formulations.
+For data in general position, LP (\ref{LPw}) always is the best model, by a significant margin.

 Finally, consider LP (\ref{LPhybrid}).
-For each of the $(p_{\max})^n$ different $\x_j$, respectively each of the $|S|=|S^*|$ combinations $s_h^*$ of original support points, we have to decide whether to introduce $w$ variables as in LP (\ref{LPw}) or $y, z$ variables as in LP (\ref{barymodLP}).
-With the same arguments as above, it is best to always introduce $w$ variables, which produces exactly LP (\ref{LPw}).
-Formally, we obtain Theorem \ref{thm:hybisgen}.
+For each of the $(p_{\max})^n$ different combinations of original support points, which here correspond to $(p_{\max})^n$ different weighted means $\x_k$, we decide whether to introduce $w$-variables as in LP (\ref{LPw}) or $y, z$-variables as in LP (\ref{barymodLP}).
+Thus, the number of variables and constraints ranges between the values for LP (\ref{LPw}) and LP (\ref{barymodLP}).
+As seen in the above, a best decision is to always introduce $w$-variables, which produces exactly LP (\ref{LPw}).

 \begin{theorem} For data in general position, choosing $(S^*)^w=S^*$ and $(S^*)^y=\emptyset$ gives a minimal number of variables and constraints in LP (\ref{LPhybrid}).
 Then LP (\ref{LPhybrid}) and LP (\ref{LPw}) are identical. \end{theorem}